 Dr. Sara T Brand is the founding general partner of True Wealth Ventures, a venture capital fund to scale women-led businesses in the high growth sustainable consumer and health markets where women are well-represented decision makers.
 Sara serves on UT Austin’s Cockrell School of Engineering’s External Advisory Board and the Texas Health Catalyst Advisory Panel for UT’s new Dell Medical School to foster health technology innovations across industry, academia and community.

 Sara is also the owner and co-founder of (512) brewing company in Austin, Texas.
 Bootstrapped back in 2007 with her husband, they believe (512) brewery is now the largest draught only, self-distributing brewery in the country.

 Sara has also cultivated a diverse portfolio of leadership experiences including:

-Sara holds a BSME with a material science emphasis from UT and earned a Ph.D. and M.S. in ME/Mfg with a minor in Energy & Resources and Public Health along with a Management of Technology Certification from UC Berkeley as an NSF Fellow.
+Sara holds a BSME with a material science emphasis from UT Austin and earned a Ph.D. and M.S. from UC Berkeley in ME/Mfg with a major in green design and manufacturing and a minor in Energy & Resources and Public Health, along with a Management of Technology Certification as an NSF Fellow.
 Sara has a passion for green technologies, innovative start-ups and the advantages of increased women in business leadership.